 The Credit Union leases premises in Argyle Street, Camden to LJ Hooker Camden.
-The initial term of the lease is for 3 years from 20 June 2015 with option for 2 additional 3 year terms.
+The initial term of the lease is for 3 years from 20 June 2015 with an option for 2 additional 3 year terms.
+The option to renew was not exercised and a private agreement is in place on a month by month basis.